Painting Equipment

 Disadvantages: difficult jet adjustment (by changing the nozzle), low coating quality compared to HVLP

-AIRMIX® sprayingis a combination of low-pressure and high-pressure spraying.
+AIRMIX® spraying is a combination of low-pressure and high-pressure spraying.
 The material is passed through the nozzle at a lower pressure than in the airless method (20-120 bar).
-The pressure of the compressed air used to adjust the jet is no more than 1.5 bar.
-The method is a compromise that combines the advantages of low-pressure and high-pressure spraying and is the most widely used method to achieve a very good quality coating.
+The compressed air pressure used to adjust the jet is no more than 1.5 bar.
+The method is a compromise combining the advantages of low-pressure and high-pressure spraying and is the most widely used method to obtain a very good quality coating.

-The method is one of the medium-pressure methods, like the AAA (Air-Assisted Airless) system, but it has much better results.
+It is one of the medium-pressure methods, just like the AAA (Air-Assisted Airless) system, but it works much better.
 AIRMIX is a registered trademark of Sames Kremlin, created by the Kremlin in 1975.
-The concept has been a tremendous success, transforming an ordinary technology into a worldwide industry standard.
-In time, Kremlin also developed the second generation of Airmix guns - Gun Aircap Adaptation - which achieves jet adjustment without changing the nozzle, saving time and money.
+The concept was a tremendous success, turning a common technology into a worldwide industry standard.
+Over time, Kremlin has also developed the second generation of Airmix guns - Gun Aircap Adaptation - which achieves jet adjustment without changing the nozzle, saving time and money.
 Guns and spray systems Sames Kremlin are distributed in Romania by Falk Consulting.

 spraying